 Let your partner know how important this is to you, and be prepared to make the case that since it matters to you, it should matter to him or her.
 This is a tricky one.
 Although it makes sense that if you want a dog so much, your partner should consider agreeing just because it is so important to you, there’s obviously a flip side to that.
 If adopting a dog is so unappealing to your partner, you need to consider that simply because it matters to your partner.
 Feeling very differently about this subject can cause a serious rift in a relationship, and the only sensible advice is not to let this difference ruin the relationship unless it truly is a deal breaker for you.

 Adding a dog to your life is a big step, and that can be intimidating.
 A trial run of sorts could help your partner feel more comfortable about it.
-Consider watching a friend’s dog for a little while or fostering a dog so you can try out what it feels like to have a dog in your life without the long term commitment.
+Consider watching a friend’s dog for a little while or fostering a dog so you can try out what it feels like to have a dog in your life without the long term commitment of adoption.
 The joy of sharing your home with a dog temporarily—whether it belongs to a roommate, a visitor or a traveling friend— has convinced many people to adopt a dog of their own.